stassa/wh40ksim/README.md

 we must be prepared.

 The device still lacks significant data on most of our enemies, or even our own troops.
-You will see that only a few of our Fire cast troops are represented and just a handful of our enemies, specifically a couple of types of units of the Imperium of Man.
+The Earth caste is working to include more of our existing intelligence but for the time being, only a few of our Fire caste troops are represented and just a handful of our enemies, specifically a couple of types of units of the Imperium of Man.
 I understand you've had some close encounters with their sort recently, so I decided to forward the schematics of the Combat Emulator to you, just in case you might find some use for it.

-I expect you will want to pass on the schematics to a certain venerable Earth caste colleague of yours, who will perfectly suited to understand, employ and perhaps even begin improving the Emulator.
+Unfortunately, I could not secure any documentation regarding the operation of the device, however I expect you will want to pass on the schematics to a certain venerable Earth caste colleague of yours, who will be perfectly capable of understanding how to use, and perhaps even begin improving, the Emulator.
 For my part, I will make sure to keep you up-to-date with any new additions to the device from the Engineers over here.

 For the Greater Good